dw04/TitleAuthorExtract_GPT/README.md

 # Research Paper Filename Proposer

 These helper scripts support you in renaming your research paper pdf collection.
 The provided scripts extract the beginning of a paper as raw text and then utilize `ChatGPT` to find the last name of the first author and the paper title.
 Both are then used to query the publication year using `api.crossref.org`.
-In total, this will suggest a filename with the scheme YEAR-AUTHOR-TITLE.
+In total, this will suggest a filename with the scheme Year-Author-Title.pdf

 #### Known Limitations